OctopusDeploy/helm-charts/charts/kubernetes-agent/.changeset/fast-hairs-argue.md

 "kubernetes-agent": patch
 ---

-Update nfsPort to nfsAddress as it's an IP address, not a port
+Update nfsPort to nfsIpAddress as it's an IP address, not a port